In this article:

 How Do Down Payments Work?

 Mortgage lenders typically require down payments to be made in the form of a certified check.
-Auto financiers may require certified checks as well, but some accept electronic transfers, debit card payments or personal checks.
-Retailers of appliances, furniture and other large goods may accept down payments by any of these methods or in the form of credit card payments.
+Auto loan financers may require certified checks as well, but some accept electronic transfers, debit card payments or personal checks.
+Retailers that offer financing on appliances, furniture or other large goods may take down payments by cash, check or credit card.

 What Is a Typical Down Payment on a House?

 Mortgage lenders have a lot of freedom (within legal limits) to set down payment requirements, eligibility criteria, interest rates and fees on the loans they issue.
 Several general practices nearly universal among U.S. home lenders, however:

 - When lenders issue mortgages with down payments of less than 20%, nearly all require borrowers to buy private mortgage insurance (PMI) on the loans.
 Because loans of more than 80% of a home's purchase price are considered risky, lenders require PMI to guard against losing money in case a borrower defaults and they must seize and resell the property.
 PMI premiums increase monthly mortgage payments, but you can have them removed after you've paid 20% of the principal on your loan.
 Making a mortgage down payment of 20% of your home price (or as close to it as you can manage) can minimize your PMI costs.

 - First-time homebuyers with FICO® Scores☉ of 580 or higher can make down payments as low as 3.5% on FHA loans—mortgages backed by the Federal Housing Administration.
 Borrowers with FICO® Scores as low as 500 also can qualify for FHA loans but must make down payments of at least 10% of the home purchase price.

 - Qualifying veterans, service members and surviving spouses can purchase homes with zero down payment and no PMI requirements via a VA loan backed by the U.S. Department of Veterans Affairs.